098rk/ovarian_cancer_network_analysis-/README.md

-# Ovarian Cancer Network Analysis Pipeline
+Ovarian Cancer Network Analysis Pipeline – Overview for Reproducibility

-A comprehensive computational framework for identifying key regulatory nodes in biological signaling networks through integrated multi-omics data analysis and network modeling.
-This reproducible pipeline implements the methodology developed in the PhD thesis *"Development of Methods for Identifying Key Variables in Complex Mathematical Models of Biological Systems."*
+This pipeline provides a reproducible computational framework for identifying key regulatory nodes in ovarian cancer signaling networks using integrated multi-omics data.
+It implements the methodology developed in the PhD thesis “Development of Methods for Identifying Key Variables in Complex Mathematical Models of Biological Systems.”
+The pipeline combines Boolean modeling, PageRank centrality, Random Walk analysis, and RCNNs to systematically uncover master regulators and potential therapeutic targets.

-**Reproducibility Note:**
+Overall Description

+Data Acquisition & Database Setup:
+Data are automatically extracted from Pathway Commons, AnimalTFDB, CellTalkDB, TCGA, and other repositories.
+The extracted data are preprocessed, quality-checked, and stored in a MySQL relational database with a structured schema.

+Network Construction & Filtering:
+A directed, weighted network is built integrating transcription factors, protein-protein interactions, ligand-receptor pairs, and mutation data.
+Filtering is applied based on pathway relevance and experimental evidence.

+Multi-Algorithmic Analysis:
+The pipeline applies multiple computational approaches to rank nodes and identify master regulators:

+Boolean modeling for dynamic state analysis.

+PageRank and centrality measures for topological importance.

+Random Walk simulations for stochastic network exploration.

+RCNN for temporal pattern recognition.

+Validation & Generalization:
+Analyses are validated across Cell Cycle and MAPK signaling networks.
+Robustness testing and comparison across pathways ensure reproducibility and consistency.

+Outputs:

+Curated multi-omics network with weighted edges.

+Key regulatory nodes (NF-κB, p53, ATM) and novel targets (IKKα, Wip1).

+Therapeutic target prioritization and cross-pathway validation results.

+Network topology metrics and visualizations.

+Reproducibility Notes

-Once the filtered network is generated, reproducing the complete set of analyses — including network construction, filtering, topological analysis, Boolean simulations, and random walk experiments — typically requires **approximately 6 to 8 hours** on a standard desktop computer.
+Running the entire end-to-end analysis (data setup, network construction, filtering, multi-algorithmic analyses, and visualization) takes approximately 6–8 hours on a standard desktop computer.

-## Research Hypotheses

-- **H1:** Integrated computational pipeline combining Boolean modeling, PageRank, and random walk algorithms consistently identifies key regulatory nodes (NF-κB, p53, ATM) with >80% convergence across methods
-- **H2:** Multi-omics data integration uncovers regulatory elements (IKKα, Wip1) with high centrality scores representing novel therapeutic targets
-- **H3:** Methodology demonstrates ≥85% robustness and generalizability across Cell Cycle and MAPK signaling pathways
+The MySQL database ensures consistent data management, while scripts provide step-by-step automation with options for manual inspection at biologically sensitive steps.

+A GitHub repository hosts all code, configuration files, example datasets, and detailed instructions.

+Dependencies

+Python 3.8+, MySQL Server, NetworkX, pandas, numpy, scikit-learn, TensorFlow/Keras, Cytoscape (optional for visualization).

+Environment and dependencies can be installed via environment.yml or requirements.txt.

-## Quick Start
+Quick Start

+Clone the repository and set up the conda environment.

+Configure database parameters and initialize the MySQL database.

+Run the master pipeline script: run_pipeline.py

+Optionally, execute individual modules (Boolean, Random Walk, PageRank, RCNN) for testing or validation.

 ### Installation